Large deviations for the largest eigenvalue of matrices with variance profiles: Introduction

+with the condition that $\Im \mathfrak{m}(x,z) < 0$ for for all $x\in [0,1], z \in \mathbb{H}^+$.
 We will find then that large deviations of the largest eigenvalue occur when we tilt our measure so that $X_N$ has roughly the same law than $\tilde{X}_N + R$ where $\tilde{X}_N$ is a random matrix with the same variance profile as $X_N$ and where $R$ is deterministic and of finite rank.
-Since $\tilde{X}_N$ will not be a Wigner matrix, finding the correct tilt will be more involved that in the classical case and will require some additional hypothesis on the variance profiles in order for the tilt to yield the desired lower bound.
+Since $\tilde{X}_N$ will not be a Wigner matrix, finding the correct tilt will be more involved than in the classical case and will require some additional hypothesis on the variance profiles in order for the tilt to yield the desired lower bound.

 First, in section \ref{rate} we will introduce the rate function and the assumption on the variance profile we will need in order for our large deviation lower bound to coincide with our upper bound.
 In sections \ref{Scheme} to \ref{LDPlbBM} we will treat the case of matrices with piecewise constant variance profile which bears the most similarities with the models treated in \cite{GuHu18}.
 In these sections we will insist on the differences with \cite{GuHu18} while redirecting the reader to it for the parts of the proofs that stay the same.
 We will first prove a large deviations upper bound using an annealed spherical integral in section \ref{rfBM}.
 We will then tilt our initial measure to prove the lower bound in section \ref{LDPlbBM}.
 There we will use the assumption made in section \ref{rate} to prove we can find a good tilt.
 In section \ref{Approx} we will approximate the case of a continuous variance profile using piecewise constant ones.
 We will have to prove the convergence of the rate functions of the approximations.
 Since the approximations will only satisfy our lower bound up to an error term, we will also prove that this error can ultimately be neglected.
 In section \ref{2by2} we will illustrate the cases where our result applies in the simple context of a piecewise constant variance profile with four blocks.
 In the same section we will illustrate the limits of our approach and the necessity to make some assumptions concerning the variance profiles, with an example of a matrix whose variance profile does not satisfy our assumptions and such that the rate function for the large deviations of the largest eigenvalue does not match our rate function.
 Finally, in section \ref{ratefunc} we will discuss the explicit value of the rate function and in particular we will present a condition that when verified assures us that the rate function does depend on the variance profile only through the limit measure of the matrix model.